TheJacksonLaboratory/marea/README.md

 For each input _.txt_ file, _filter_abstracts.py_ writes an output _.tsv_ file containing only the PubMed ID and year of publication for those articles deemed relevant.
 MeSH descriptors, keywords, and abstract are not preserved in the output file.
-(The abstract is recovered from the Pubtator Central offset file described in step 5.)
+(The abstract is recovered from the PubTator Central offset file described in step 5.)
 For an input named _pubmed20n1014.txt_, the corresponding output file is named _pubmed20n1014_relevant.tsv_.